mariacjones1/build-fitness/README.md

 Changes made from design to final project:
 - No wireframe created for deletion confirmation page.

+#### Responsiveness
+- No wireframes were made for additional devices as the primary method of ensuring responsiveness was to use Bootstrap classes before testing and updating as needed for smaller screens.

 ### Design choices

 - Colours: